Pol-Other Leaves with Pay

 In accordance with state statutes, any person who is entitled to vote on Election Day may be absent up to four hours if the voter applies for the time off prior to Election Day.
 Supervisors may grant up to two consecutive hours off from regular duties with pay to vote and may determine when such time is to be taken during the day.
-The employee may use annual leave or personal days, for the remaining two hours.
+The employee may use vacation leave or personal days, for the remaining two hours.

 Educational leave with pay shall be granted to any employee who is required as a part of the job to enroll in or attend a college, university, training academy, short course, seminar, conference, or other meeting.